momentum-mod/docs/_posts/guides/2022-04-29-guide_porting-goldsrc-to-source.md

 ## Converting entities

 Now you can start converting the entities to their Source equivalents.
-The trigger_multiple entities used for controlling the timer should be converted to the momentum mod zone system;
+The trigger_multiple entities that are used for controlling the timer should be converted to the momentum mod zone system;
 - [trigger_momentum_timer_start](/entity/trigger_momentum_timer_start/)
 - [trigger_momentum_timer_checkpoint](/entity/trigger_momentum_timer_checkpoint/)
 - [trigger_momentum_timer_stop](/entity/trigger_momentum_timer_stop/)